Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Introduction

-Furthermore, we propose an enhanced calibration method, Calibration By Marginalization (CBM), which significantly improves the prompt selection performance of several methods when applied to calibrate the output probability of LLMs, increasing the scaled F1 further to 99.44\%.
-CBM also proves to show the most robust answer selection enhancement across multiple datasets compared to existing calibration methods~\citep{Zhao2021-lq,Holtzman2021-wj}.
+Furthermore, we find the need for a better approximation of the LLM's output probability distribution, considering that all probability-based prompt selection methods rely on the probabilistic estimates from the model that might be biased.
+Therefore, by drawing a connection between the existing model output probability calibration methods~\citep{Zhao2021-lq,Holtzman2021-wj}, we propose an enhanced calibration method, Calibration By Marginalization (CBM).
+CBM significantly improves the prompt selection performance of several methods when applied to calibrate the output probability of LLMs, increasing the best-scaled F1 to 96.85\% (\mic of Figure~\ref{fig:main_prompt}), achieving 99.44\% of the oracle prompt F1 under the uncalibrated scenario.
+CBM also proves to show the most robust answer selection enhancement across multiple datasets compared to the existing calibration methods (Figure~\ref{fig:main_answer}).